 Unless otherwise stated all products and services are provided by Fidelity International, and all views expressed are those of Fidelity International.
-Fidelity, Fidelity, Fidelity, International, the Fidelity International logo and F symbol are registered trademarks of FIL Limited.
+Fidelity, Fidel

 The Key Investor Information Document (KIID) is available in English and can be obtained from our website at www.fidelityinternational.com.
 The Prospectus may also be obtained from Fidelity.
 Fidelity Funds "FF" is an open-ended investment company (UCITS) established in Luxembourg with different classes of shares.